Have you suddenly lost pressure at the spray tip of your sealcoating machine? There are a few different reasons why this can happen.

-The first reason could be that the sealer is too thick or has been over diluted: Sealer is sold as a concentrate, therefore all sealer must be diluted with 10% to a max of 15% water dilution.
-That means for every 100 gallons of concentrate, you need to add 10 to 15 gallons worth of water.
+The first reason could be that the sealer is too thick or has been overdiluted: If you have a concentrated sealer, follow the manufacturer's directions on dilution.
 This will allow the sealer to move through the hoses and pump in a diluted liquid form.
 If the sealer is over diluted with water it could risk having air bubbles in it which would make your pump lose its prime.
-In this case add more concentrate to bring it back to its 10% to 15% dilution rate.
+In this case add more concentrate to return it to its proper dilution rate.

 We always recommend that you add the water to the spray system tank prior to transferring sealer concentrate over to the tank.
 Mixing it thoroughly and making sure your sealer is diluted will allow you to have a sealer that is at a dilution level that can be sprayed with a spray system.
 Also, the Asphalt Kingdom sealer contains anti-foaming agents; diluting this formula with too much water will make the anti-foaming agents less effective.

 If you’re applying the sealer by hand with a squeegee or sealer brush, dilution is not as necessary because it can be applied in a viscous state.

 The second reason why a sealer spray system may not be spraying is because the unit may have blockage down at the main suction pipe.
 The suction pipe connects to the very bottom of the tank and runs to the suction port of the pump.

 If there is sediment at the bottom of the tank that was built up and blocking or damming that main suction port on the tank, then the sealer would be just trying to suck from a dead end.